ldebele/Airbus-Ship-Detection/README.md

 - Airflow Web Interface.

     Once the cluster has started up, you can log into the web interface and begin experimenting the pipelines.

-    Access the Airflow web interface at [http://localhost:8080](http://localhost:8080) using the defult credentials:
+    Access the Airflow web interface at [http://localhost:8080](http://localhost:8080) using the defult credentials: Username: `airflow` and Password: `airflow`
-        - Username: `airflow`
-        - Password: `airflow`

 - MLflow Web Interface